How Do You Grow Sprouts To Eat?

 Step 3: Eat, Refrigerate or Freeze

-Now make a tasty recipe or put them in a storage container for refrigeration.
+Now it’s time to make a tasty recipe or put them in a storage container for refrigeration.
 Again, make sure the sprouts are dry before putting them in the refrigerator.
-It helps to put a paper towel in the container with the sprouts to absorb condensation.
-The wetter they are in the fridge, the shorter they keep.

 Sprouts have never lasted more than 3-days in our fridge because we like to eat them fresh.
 However, apparently, they last up to 7-days.
 If you want to preserve their freshness longer, you can also freeze them.